freeatnet/tootsie/README.md

 Running
 -------

-Create a YAML configuration file.
-Call it something like `tootsie.conf`:
+First, create a YAML configuration file and put it in `config/tootsie.conf` (for example):

     queue:
       queue: tootsie